Prosecutor: No charges for officer in Michael Brown’s death

 Bell — who took office in January 2019 as a reform-minded prosecutor promising to eliminate cash bail for nonviolent offenders and to increase the use of programs that allow defendants to avoid jail time — faced no restrictions in re-examining Brown’s death for potential murder charges.
 Wilson was never charged and tried, so double jeopardy was not an issue.
 There is no statute of limitations on filing murder charges.

-As the news conference drew to a close, one observer erupted in anger at Bell.
+As the news conference drew to a close, an activist who said he is a friend of Brown’s father, Mike Brown Sr., erupted in anger.

 “It’s over!
-One term!” the man, who did not provide a name, screamed as the prosecuting attorney.
-Police officers gently led the man from the room.
+One term!”
+Tory Russell, 36, of St. Louis, screamed at the prosecuting attorney.
+Police officers gently led him from the room.

+Russell later told The Associated Press that his friend is “hurting and he’s not accepting of this.”

 The shooting happened after Wilson told Brown and a friend to get out of the street as they walked down the middle of Canfield Drive on a Sunday afternoon.
 A scuffle between Wilson and Brown ensued, ending with the fatal shot.
 Wilson said Brown came at him menacingly, forcing him to fire his gun in self-defense.

-Note: This story has been corrected to show that Trayvon Martin was not killed by a white officer.